ouzzkp/Python-Selenium-Bootcamp/README.md

 Get started

 To get started with the bootcamp, simply clone this repository and open the notebooks in your Python environment.
 Happy learning!

+# Courses will be uploaded at regular intervals.
+Stay tuned.